MasterFacilityList/mfl_api/docs/getting_started/index.rst

 The Service Catalogue
 -----------------------
-In order for the MFL to do its job ( as the keystone of the Kenyan national health information system ), there needs to be a standard registry of healthcare services.
+In order for the MFL to do its job as the keystone of the Kenyan national health information system, there needs to be a standard registry of healthcare services.

 At the time when this edition of the MFL was built, no such thing existed.